basimalii/FoxesAndRabbits/README.md

 # FoxesAndRabbits
-This predator-prey simulation ('Foxes and Rabbits') leverages essential Object-Oriented Programming concepts, including encapsulation and inheritance, to model the interactions between foxes and rabbits.
+This predator-prey simulation, *Foxes and Rabbits*, leverages essential Object-Oriented Programming concepts, including encapsulation and inheritance, to model the interactions between foxes and rabbits.
 Built a user-friendly GUI with Java Swing and ensured code reliability through rigorous JUnit testing.